Skip to content

 Frontend architecture for live product surfaces

-I worked as designer and Lead Frontend Developer with a PM, backend developers, and mobile app developers.
+I worked as Designer & Lead Frontend Developer with a PM, backend developers, and mobile app developers, designing and implementing production interfaces while collaborating on product behavior and delivery.

-My contribution included frontend architecture and implementation for public and internal LaneTalk interfaces, including a WebSocket-based live-results library, React/Next.js interfaces, responsive UI, performance work, component reuse, handoff improvements, and Angular-to-React migration support.
+My contribution included public and internal LaneTalk interfaces, a WebSocket-based live-results library for live scoring websites, frontend interfaces with TypeScript, responsive UI, performance optimization, design handoff improvements, a cross-surface design system, and Angular-to-React migration support where applicable.

 Outcome